 - Draw shot-magazine-exchange shot 10 rounds

-I decided to do this one last week at the range.
-I shot it with both my duty handgun (Glock 17) and my backup gun (Smith and Wesson Model 12 .38 special).
-I shot the Glock out of my duty holster at a bullseye target 50 feet away.
-I shot my .38 snub out of the Alessi ankle holster I use on duty as well.
+I shot the drill with both my former police duty handgun (Glock 17) and my backup gun (Smith and Wesson Model 12 .38 special).
+I shot the Glock out of an open carry Safariland ALS holster at a bullseye target 50 feet away.
+I shot my .38 snub out of the Alessi ankle holster I used on duty as well.
 I shot the .38 double action at a bullseye target 30 feet away.

 Just for more challenge, I used a shot timer and limited my Glock shots to three seconds per draw.
 I limited my .38 snub shots to four seconds from the ankle holster draw.

-Drawing as fast as possible and slowing doen for a precision shot is harder than it looks!
+Drawing as fast as possible and slowing down for a precision shot is harder than it looks.